The speed of your WordPress website plays a major role in your visitor’s user experience, bounce rates, conversions, and also your revenue.

 Website speed also has a direct effect on conversions.
 Retailer Walmart found that for every 1-second improvement in page load time, they saw their conversions increase by 2%.

-As you can see, the implications of not fixing your website speed are many — loss in traffic, frustrated users, lower conversions, and lost sales.
+As you can see, the implications of not fixing your website performance are many — loss in traffic, frustrated users, lower conversions, and lost sales.

 If you’re looking for proven and tested solutions to improve your page load times, then you have come to the right place.

-Here, in this article, we’ll discuss 12 proven WordPress performance tips that can help you increase the speed of your WordPress website.
+Here, in this article, we’ll discuss 12 proven WordPress performance tips that can help you increase the performance of your WordPress website.

-- 12 Tips to Speed Up Your WordPress Website
+- 12 Tips to Improve WordPress Website Performance

 - Tip 1: A Reliable Hosting Provider